shane0/shane0.github.io/docs/sense.md

 ## Sadayatana

 Sadayatana is a term in Buddhism that refers to the six sense organs and their corresponding objects, which include the eye and visible objects, the ear and sounds, the nose and smells, the tongue and tastes, the body and tangible objects, and the mind and mental objects.
 These six internal and external factors interact with one another and contribute to the creation of our perceptions and experiences.
 Understanding the nature of these interactions is an important aspect of Buddhist meditation and liberation.

+## six elements

+(sometimes referred to as the six sextets) are a key component of Buddhist meditation practices.
+The six elements include earth, water, fire, air, space, and consciousness.
+The steps for meditating with the six elements typically include the following:

+- Find a quiet and comfortable place to sit and begin by settling into a relaxed and upright posture.
+- Focus your attention on the sensation of the earth element in your body.
+This may include feeling the sensations of the soles of your feet touching the ground, or the weight of your body against the cushion or chair you are sitting on.
+- Next, shift your attention to the sensation of water in your body, such as the sensation of saliva in your mouth or the moisture on your skin.
+- Move on to the fire element, focusing on the sensation of heat in your body, such as the warmth of your breath or the feeling of warmth in your belly.
+- Pay attention to the air element, such as the sensation of air moving in and out of your nostrils.
+- Finally, focus on the sensations of space and consciousness, letting your awareness expand to encompass the entire room and beyond, without grasping at anything in particular.
+- Practice moving your attention from one element to the next in a slow and mindful way, without getting caught up in thoughts or distractions.
+- As you continue the meditation, aim to cultivate a sense of equanimity and balance, letting go of any judgments or preferences for one element over another.

+It's important to note that these steps are just a general outline and may vary depending on the tradition and teacher you are following.
+As with any meditation practice, it's best to approach it with patience, curiosity, and a non-judgmental attitude, allowing the practice to unfold naturally over time.